wiredopposite/OGXHUB/README.md

 If all you're doing is using a single Xbox 360 wireles PC adapter, you won't need a secondary power source plugged in.

+# Mounting the Hub
+The hub is meant to be mounted on the RF shield, above the middle tab that holds the Xbox's faceplate in place.
+You can do this with a piece of double sided tape, just make sure the back of the hub is insulated from the shield.

 # Support for Lightguns

 Lightguns have not been tested as I don't own any of the necessary hardware.
 I've included headers for video sync lines on the hub so to test this, the Xbox motherboard to USB Micro B cables will need an additional 2 wires connected to a 2 pin wire housing ([SHR-02V-S-B](https://www.digikey.com/short/rdddn93j)) and then that needs to be plugged into "CLK_A" for ports 1 and 2 and/or "CLK_2" for ports 3 and 4.
 There is a [wiring diagram](https://github.com/wiredopposite/OGXHUB/blob/main/Cables/OGXHUB%20Cable%20Diagram.pdf) in the Cables folder to help you make your own cables.